-The core mission of the EDOU is to improve and expedite the management of patients with medical or traumatic conditions (requiring continued emergency management) whose care can, on average, be completed in 24 hours or less.
+The EDOU’s mission is to improve and expedite care for patients with conditions that require continued emergency management but whose care can often be completed in fewer than 24 hours.

 The EDOU consists of a 17-bed unit next to the Hospital of the University of Pennsylvania Emergency Department (ED), and a 10-bed unit on the second floor of the hospital’s Ravdin Building.

 Common medical diagnoses of patients admitted to the EDOU include but are not limited to: